KRISHSANGWAN/KRISHSANGWAN/README.md

 KRISHSANGWAN/KRISHSANGWAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+# Myself

+I am a 3rd year student and just trying something in the github